2 Setting Up Your Computer

 • Can you find the R console?
 Type in 2+2 to make sure the result is 4.

-• Run the following code in the R console:
+• Run the following code in the R console to set up some basic packages:

 • Can you find the text editor?